bertini36/profiler/README.md

 # Next work

 - Preprocessing textual data
-- Make providers and backends async
 - Find main topics of an user using Latent Dirichlet Allocation algorithm
 - Show results using pyLDAvis
 - Postgres backend with SQLAlchemist
+- Make async providers and backends to work with asyncio